The best of Ushuaia: 4-day itinerary for spring and fall

 .

-Our next stop was Bridges Island, where passengers disembark to explore a short trail leading to a scenic viewpoint.
-This island was once home to the native Yaghan people, and informative signs along the trail provide fascinating insights into their history.
+Our next stop was Bridges Island, where we got off the boat for a short walk to a scenic viewpoint.
+The island was once home to the native Yaghan people, and signs along the trail share interesting details about their history.

-After about XNUMX minutes on Bridges Island, we continued toward our final destination: Les Éclaireurs Lighthouse, often referred to as the "Lighthouse at the End of the World."
-I seized the moment, positioning myself at the bow of the boat to capture the perfect photo, while my husband and daughters stayed inside, shielding themselves from the biting wind and the -XNUMX°C wind chill.
+After about twenty minutes on Bridges Island, we continued toward our final destination: Les Éclaireurs Lighthouse, often called the “Lighthouse at the End of the World.”
+I immediately headed to the bow of the boat to try to get the perfect photo, while my husband and daughters stayed inside, trying to escape the freezing wind and the -7°C wind chill.

 .